 Syntax Description string Specifies the entity string used to configure the entPHysicalAssetID.
-Defaults This command has no default settings.
-Command Modes Command mode Usage Guidelines The entity MIB makes the entPhysicalTable and entLastChangeTime available through SNMP.
-The clear configuration command deletes the entity alias and asset ID by setting them to an empty string.
-Examples This example shows how to log out of the NAM: root@localhost# entity assetid 1234566 exit
+Defaults This command ha s no default settings.
+Command Modes Command mode Usage Guidelines The entity MIB m The clear configu string. akes the entPhysicalTable and entLastChangeTime available through SNMP. ration command deletes the entity alias and asset ID by setting them to an empty Examples This example show root@localhost# ws how to log out of the NAM: entity assetid 1234566 exit